YoffeG/PyDynamicaLC/README.md

 RUNNING MULTINEST
 ===

-The following two dictionaries are required to run the MultiNest fitter.
-The fitter uses TTVFaster-based light-curve modelling to optimize the planetary masses, delta_ex and delta_ey (ex and ey for the inner planets) of the input system.
+The following two dictionaries are required to run the MultiNest fitter example.
+The fitter uses TTVFaster-based dynamical modelling to optimize the planetary masses, delta_ex and delta_ey (ex and ey for the inner planets) of the input system.
 Since TTVFaster is currently the only option for the optimization routine, LC_mode should either be "circ" or "ecc".

  ## MultiNest_params: Optimization parameters for MultiNest
     # mode: Optimization mode.
 At this moment, this can only be "TTVFaster" (string)
     # data_LC: normalized flux of the multi-planet data light-curve.
 Should be the length of LC_times (np.array)
     # data_LC_err: errors of the normalized flux light-curve.
 Should be the length of data_LC/LC_times (np.array)
     # nPl: number of planets (integer)
     # mass_prior: list specifying mass prior parameters.
 Supposed to contain 3 components: "lin" or "log" strings specifying linear or logarithmic prior, and lower and upper limit numbers.
 In the case of "lin", the limit numbers are the absolute mass limits of the prior in [m_earth].
 In the case of "log" the limit numbers are *powers* (of base ten) of the prior (the whole number in units of m_earth).
+For e.g.: ["lin" 2 20] will search in the range of 2 to 20  Earth masses, while ["log" -1 3] will search in the range of 0.1 to 1000 Earth masses.
     # ex_prior: list specifying ecosomega prior.
 Similar to mass_prior with units of eccentricity, but in addition - a Rayleigh distribution of the prior can be chosen with a string "ray", then there is only one additional required number in the list - the scale-width of the distribution.
     # ey_prior: similar to ex_prior.
     # verbose: Boolean.